 In conclusion, Ivan IV is not an easy character to define.
 His legacy in Russian policy and culture is quite long lasting.
 His gift for propaganda has helped to control in some ways how he was viewed... and is viewed today.
 His life and his story are legend and the tale of many books, biographies, movies and opera... and his writings and/or hymns have been honored, published and even recorded as recently as 1988 into the first Soviet produced CD.
 Very few rulers have caused the plethora of different emotions and argument as this particular one.
 If having a legacy of being avidly discussed centuries after your death could be considered success... then Ivan IV was one of the most successful people in Russian history.

-I am a transplant from the beautiful east coast to the west coast and back to the east coast to farm and bore her family with history lectures and allergen free food.
+I am a transplant from the beautiful east coast to the west coast and back to the east coast to farm and bore her friends and family with history lectures and allergen free food.
 A descendant of Mormon pioneers, I feel a little strange at appearing to move in the opposite direction geographically.
-I fit many labels : Female, Wife, Mother, Mormon, Political Firebrand, Loyal Friend, Farmer, Historian, and service overacheiver.
+I fit many labels : Female, Divorcee, Mother, Mormon, Political Firebrand, Loyal Friend, Farmer, Historian, and service overacheiver.
 Hopefully, I am not as easy to place into these labels as I think that I am.
-I live with a beautiful son, an amazing husband, too many animals to count and twenty beautiful rural acres.
+I have an amazing son, more animals than I should have and live in a small cabin in the woods... a small piece of heaven in this large world.